Model-based Safety Analysis of Requirement Specifications

 * Semantic Modeling and Analysis of Natural Language System Requirements

-The tool, along with the original boilerplate requirements, the user’s domain-specific ontology, and the final model tailored for system safety analysis, are accessible in the link below.
+The tool, along with the original boilerplate requirements, the user’s domain-specific ontology, and the final model tailored for system safety analysis, are accessible in the "Source Code" link below.
+Appendix A.2, referenced in our work, is accessible via the "View Document" link below.